flenniken/statictea/docs/vartypes.md

 # `$`

-Return a string representation of a value's type.
+Return a string representation of the variable's type.

 ```nim
 func `$`(kind: ValueKind): string